ldziedziul/j/README.md

 ## FAQ

+- **Why do I need to set up alias and not simply use the script directly?**
 An alias is needed because normally the script is invoked within the new subshell which makes the change of Java version invisible to the parent shell (i.e. the shell you use)